hyperspy/hyperspy/doc/user_guide/install.rst

 ^^^^^^^^^^^^^^^^^^^

-When installing packages, ``conda`` will verify that all requirements of `all` packages installed in an environment are met; this can lead to situations where a solution for dependencies resolution can't be found or an expected solution is found, such as not installing the lastest version of libraries or installing undesired version.
-Usually, it highly depends on what libraries are already present in the current environment, which can make resolving the dependencies satisfiability problematic.
+When installing packages, ``conda`` will verify that all requirements of `all` packages installed in an environment are met.
+This can lead to situations where a solution for dependencies resolution cannot be resolved or the solution may include installing old or undesired versions of libraries.
+The requirements depend on which libraries are already present in the environment as satisfying their respective dependencies may be problematic.
 In such situation, possible solutions are:

-- use Miniconda instead of Anaconda, in case you are installing a python distribution from scratch: Miniconda has very few packages installed, the dependencies satisfiability resolution will be simple.
+- use Miniconda instead of Anaconda, if you are installing a python distribution from scratch: Miniconda installs very few packages so satisfying all dependencies is relatively simple.
-- install hyperspy in a `new environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_;
+- install hyperspy in a `new environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
-  the following example create a new environment named ``hspy_environment``, activate it and install hyperspy in this environment.
+  The following example illustrates creating a new environment named ``hspy_environment``, activating it and installing hyperspy in the new environment.

   .. code-block:: bash